CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+Save you code to local branch

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Javascript

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To explain why you made changes to your code

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+The official Git website